Music and Aging: Reflections on “Faaji Agba” – Dami Ajayi

 Produced on a shoe string budget, one cannot but marvel at the dedication and care Remi Vaughan-Richards sheds on her real-life characters.
 She tells their stories with dignity, their jokes, their impish boyishness, even altercations when they audit their abysmal performance at their first outing at the Eyo Festival.
 She follows them to their final resting places, captures the choreography of their pall bearers and dignifies their exit.
 Music may be eternal, but musicians are mortals.

 Faaji Agba shows us a dying culture among musicians; that camaraderie and group culture that has now been reduced to the producer and singer mutualism popular in digital music.
 The studio has become the hallowed ground, the loitering place for musicians.
-Rehearsals have been replaced by dutch courage and hardly will you find musicians who discipline themselves in making their music live.
-That essential and peculiar group of people called “session men” have been replaced by computers.
+Rehearsals have been replaced by dutch courage and hardly will you find musicians who discipline themselves in performing their music to an audience.
+That essential and peculiar group of people called “session men” have been replaced by computer applications.

 Of course, Brymo is an exception, a leading vanguard in the alternative music scene.
 Popular music has been largely digitised, a product that requires fewer hands with even fewer expertise.

-Kunle Tejuosho disrapages this current wave of music somewhere in film, when he references Bracket’s ‘Yori Yori’ and he is right, where is that song today.
-But he is also wrong, popular music, regardless of their timing, hardly has staying power.
+Kunle Tejuosho disrapages this current wave of music somewhere in film, when he references Bracket’s “Yori Yori” and he is right, where is that song today?
+But he is also wrong, popular music, regardless of their timing, hardly have staying power.

 Live music oncerts like Afropolitan Vibes which ran its course as a response to the Afropolitan ingress at the instance of Nigeria’s most recent financial boom played an important role in bridging that gap of contention.
 It is rather sad that it has lapsed into a hiatus.